 The Ultimate Portland Bucket List.
 Top 50 things to do in Portland including popular tourist attractions, unusual things to do, best food and drink establishments, and day trip idea's from Portland!

 Portland is a hip and easy town to spend a few days in.
-Easy because of the public transport infrastructure and because the whole city is small enough to cover on foot if you really want to.
+Getting around is no problem because of the great public transport infrastructure and because the whole downtown area is small enough to cover on foot if you really want to.
 There are many mouth-watering restaurants and food pods to explore, unusual activities to try, and even outdoor recreation nearby if you're feeling inclined.
-Here is the ULTIMATE Portland Bucket List for your trip.
+Here is the ULTIMATE Portland Bucket List for your trip!

 1. St Johns Bridge

 St Johns Bridge is iconic to Portland and structurally the most beautiful suspension bridge ever built.
 Spend some time strolling Cathedral Park underneath and viewing the Gothic arches of the bridge from below.